YRohitha/Match-Maker/README.md

 * We will analyze some data from an app that focuses on using multiple choice and short answers to match users.
 * We will also create a presentation about your findings from this dataset.

 #### Goals: Practice formulating questions and implementing machine learning techniques to answer those questions.

+#### Concept BrushUp:
+* Natural Language Processing
+* Supervised Machine Learning
+* Unsupervised Machine Learning